 "Master" means the Captain or his delegated subordinate commanding the Vessel on any vessel provided by Carrier on which the Guest may be traveling.

-“Organiser” means the party with whom the Passenger has entered into the Contract for the cruise and/or package as defined under the Council Directive 90/314/EEC of 13 June 1990 on Package Travel, Package Holidays and Package Tours which includes the cruise onboard the Vessel or other equivalent.
+“Organiser” means the party with whom the Passenger has entered into the Directive (EU) 2015/2302 of the European Parliament and of the Council of 25 November 2015 on package travel and linked travel arrangements which includes the cruise onboard the Vessel or other equivalent.

 “The Athens Convention” means the Convention Relating to the Carriage of Passengers and Their Luggage by Sea, 2002.
 A copy of The Athens Convention is available on request or may be downloaded from the Internet at https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/261628/Misc.6.2013_Prot_2002_Athens_8760.pdf.